FollowTheProcess/pymechtest/docs/contributing/guide.md

 # If you use zsh, you may have to escape the square brackets
 pip install -e .\[dev\]

+# Or you can use the makefile
+make dev
 ```

 Side note: If you're on mac (uses zsh by default) and you have to escape the square brackets.
 Try setting this in your `~/.zshrc`: